 On the other hand, if you've been in operation for at least a year and have annual sales of at least $50,000, you're eligible to apply for a business loan through LendingClub.
 They partner with Accion Opportunity Fund for all of their business lending.

-On the other hand, if you qualify to apply for a business loan, you'll start in the same way: entering the amount of loan you need (up to $500,000) and choosing the category that represents how you intend to use the funds (e.g. inventory purchase, marketing, remodeling).
+On the other hand, if you qualify to apply for a business loan, you'll start in the same way: entering the amount of loan you need (up to $500,000) and choosing the category that represents how you intend to use the funds (inventory purchase, marketing, remodeling, and so on).
 When you click on the "Get a Quote" button, you'll be redirected to the Opportunity Fund page - which, while carrying the LendingClub logo at the top, is no longer serviced by LendingClub itself.

 Still being re-evaluated by the BBB